CHRISCARLON/n3gb-rs/README.md

 Reconstructing from ID

-1. decode_hex_identifier — Decodes the Base64 string back into center_x, center_y, and zoom.
+1. decode_hex_identifier — Decodes the Base64 string back into version, center_x, center_y, and zoom.
 2. create_hexagon — Draws 6 vertices around the center at the radius for that zoom level.

 How polygons maintain the offset structure?